wjakob/nanobind/docs/api_core.rst

       *Note*: The C string will be deleted when the `str` instance is garbage collected.

    .. cpp:function:: template <typename...
-Args> str format(Args&&... args)
+Args> str format(Args&&... args) const

       C++ analog of the Python routine ``str.format``.
 Can be called with positional and keyword arguments.